TheEagleSpy/Knight-RPG/README.md

 ⚠️ This project is non-commercial.
-You may not sell or profit from this game or its assets.
+You may not sell or profit from this game or from its assets.